hepplerj/cv/web-cv.md

 ### Papers Presented

+"Ranching Interests and Anti-Government Politics in the Sagebrush-Era West," American Society for Environmental History, March 2024, Denver, Colorado.

 "Space, Time, and Visualizing the London Bills of Mortality," Southern History Association, November 11, 2022, Baltimore, Maryland.

 "Digitizing and Transcribing the 1926 Census of Religious Bodies," Society for the Scientific Study of Religion and the Religious Research Association, November 11-13, 2022, Baltimore, Maryland.

 "'As the people came, the orchards went': Water, Energy, and Land in Silicon Valley, 1945-1970," Annual Meeting of the Agricultural History Society, August 2022, Stavanger, Norway.

-"Visualizing Silicon Valley's Urban Spaces," panel on *Visualizing the West: Digital History as Process and Product*, 61st Annual Conference of the Western History Association, October 2021, Portland, Oregon.
+"Visualizing Silicon Valley's Urban Spaces," panel on _Visualizing the West: Digital History as Process and Product_, 61st Annual Conference of the Western History Association, October 2021, Portland, Oregon.

 "Hidden Voices: A Data Analysis of Subject Headings for Books on Women in Science," with Heidi Blackburn, American Women of Science: Recovering History, Defining the Future 2020 Symposium, Smithsonian American Women's History Initiative, October 2020, virtual.